Once every two years: clean dryer vent and ducts

 Every 6 months: deep clean lint screen

 The laundry detergent and fabric softener that builds up on your lint screen can increase drying time.
-If you notice lint collecting on areas of the screen or plugging the mesh, the screen may be more difficult to clean by hand.
+If you notice lint collecting on areas of the screen or plugging the mesh, the screen may be more difficult to clean by hand and could result in having to fix your dryer if not properly cleaned regularly.

 To deep clean the lint screen, roll lint off, then wet both sides with hot water.
 Scrub with a nylon brush, hot water and liquid detergent to remove buildup.
 Rinse the screen with hot water and dry thoroughly.